iot-for-all/iotc-industrial-adt/mapper-tool/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-If you see 'unable to load preload.js' in the console, make a small edit to app.tsx (e.g., add a space after the first global declaration) and save.
-The error will go away on hot reload.
-This issue only occurs in development mode.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\